ksd-mx/speech-analyzer/transcription/README.md

 ### Common Issues

 1. **API Connection Failure**:
-   - Check if the Docker containers are running: `docker-compose ps`
+   - Check if the Docker containers are running: `docker-compose ps` or `./run.sh ps`
    - Verify the API port is accessible: `curl http://localhost:8000/health`

 2. **Out of Memory Errors**: